nishantwrp/Codefundo-2k19/README.md

 - passsword: nishantwrp

 ## Note
->As the azure pass credits limit has reached the application link won't work
+> The app may not work perfectly as shown in video because the azure credits limit have exceeded